stakewise/v3-sdk/documentation/index.md

 | `sdk.vault.method.encode(...)` | Returns encoded calldata | Custom transaction building & custodial wallets |
 | `sdk.vault.method.estimateGas(...)` | Estimates gas costs | cost calculation |

+> **Exception:** `sdk.vault.multicall<T>(values)` is a plain function with no `.encode` / `.estimateGas` siblings.
+It batches several vault operations into a single transaction and returns `Promise<T>` where `T` is a user-typed tuple of per-operation results.

 ---

 ## Aborting Data Requests

 Most data-fetching methods in the SDK return a **promise-like object** that includes built-in control methods such as `abort()`.

-This allows you to safely cancel network requests that are no longer relevant — for example, when a user changes a filter or input before the previous request completes.
+This allows you to safely cancel network requests that are no longer relevant - for example, when a user changes a filter or input before the previous request completes.

 When `abort()` is called, the ongoing network request is **canceled**, and the associated promise will **not resolve or reject**.
 If the request has already finished, calling `abort()` has **no effect**.